Scytl/freddie/README.md

 >   doc listening on port 3001

-List of named servers to run.
+List of named servers to launch.

-The names must match the ones in the config file
+Only names matching the ones in config file will be launched

 ### [options]